JelleZijlstra/typing-spec/spec/spec.rst

 in the subclass, see Python [data-model]_ for details.)

-The attributes (variables and methods) of a protocol that are mandatory for other class in order to be considered a structural subtype are called protocol members.
+The attributes (variables and methods) of a protocol that are mandatory for another class in order to be considered a structural subtype are called protocol members.